anderssv/kotlin-htmx/Readme.md

 You can try the "application" here: https://kotlin-htmx.fly.dev/

+There are also some other sub pages that I use to demo stuff:
+- https://kotlin-htmx.fly.dev/demo/form - Shows off form handling with validatoin
+- https://kotlin-htmx.fly.dev/demo/multi - Shows off HTMX but also how to integrate other tehcnologies like React and Lit without a full separate project and build.

 # Other stuff

 - HTMX references to do all kinds of back-ends (C#, Ruby, Spring Boot, Ocaml +++) - https://htmx.org/server-examples/